 For example, resentment about past injustice can "motivate people who otherwise live peaceably to engage in torture and slaughter of neighbors identified as members of groups who committed past atrocities."
 Devastating inter-group violence in the form of mass killings can result.

 It is not surprising that revenge seldom brings the relief that victims seek.
 The victim simply gets caught up in feelings of hatred.
 Vengeful motives lead individuals to exact more than necessary, causing even further harm and setting in motion a downward spiral of violence.
 Once there is this sort of violence break over, it is difficult to break out of the cycle of revenge and escalation.
 Overly harsh punishments do not make society any more secure and only serve to increase the level of harm done.
 In addition, in an atmosphere of heightened violence, there is little room for apology or forgiveness for wrongs committed.

 Many believe that "the victim should not seek revenge and become a new victimizer but instead should forgive the offender and end the cycle of offense."
-However, forgiveness does not take the place of justice or punishment, nor does it rule out giving the wrongdoer his just deserts.
+However, forgiveness does not take the place of justice or punishment, nor does it rule out giving the wrongdoer their just deserts.

 Justice, Not Vengeance

 The idea that wrongdoers should be "paid back" for their bad deeds need not lead to a demand for primitive vengeance.

 Retributive justice requires that the punishment fit the crime and that like cases be treated alike.
 Wrongdoers deserve blame and punishment in direct proportion to the harm inflicted.
 Retribution can therefore be seen as vengeance curbed by outside intervention and the principles of proportionality and individual rights.